velescore/veles-wiki/Linux-Obfsproxy-Guide.md

 `sudo obfsproxy scramblesuit --dest 80.211.132.243:21343 --password=SSSTIZ3LG5SSS43OMSSSM4LKGQFASSSS client 127.0.0.1:21337`
 `sudo openvpn --config /etc/openvpn/client/veles-shield.ovpn`
 ***
+> The destination IP address (*in this case --dest 80.211.132.243) should be replaced with IP of masternode you are connecting.
+> The password will be used only in pre-alpha testing phase.
+In future instead of password will be used random string.

 ### Section D: Test VPN Connection

 ***Step 1***